Welcome to Chez Alpha Books - Dakar, Senegal

 Welcome!
 Chez Alpha Books is an English resource and cultural center in Dakar, Senegal that provides the community access to diverse books in English with a focus on The Diaspora and World Literature.
 They also offer a lending library with 2000 + books for readers of all ages along with an array of programs and services that support English language learners.
 In addition, Chez Alpha Books host exhibits and other cultural actiities and has space available to other cultural organizations.

-Celebrate Black History Month with Chez Alpha Books
+Celebrating History with Chez Alpha Books

 Sometimes we all need to take a stand and these children's books tell stories of how different communities Spoke Up and Took